dmitry-ivanov/laravel-console-logger/README.md

 Email channel provides notifications via email.

-Basically, the only thing you have to do is specify recipients.
+The only thing you have to do is specify recipients.
 Set recipients and email notifications are ready to go!

 ```php
 class ExampleCommand extends Command